Rent vs. Buy: Different Rules For Divorce

 Posted on Categories Buy a house, Navigate life changesTags , , , , , ,

-Going through a divorce is one of the few times that women will really tune in on money!
-While still reeling from the shock and pain, we at least attempt to put a plan in place with respect to our money.
+Going through a divorce is one of those times where we really need to tune in to our money.
+While still reeling from the shock and pain, we have to work to put a plan in place with respect to our money and to protect ourselves financially.
 What to do with the house is usually one of the first questions asked.

 Keeping housing costs low and staying flexible helps while adjusting to a divorce

-As most people’s largest asset is their home, I find that women’s first instinct is to “keep the home” for a host of reasons around giving the kids the stability we think they need or just being attached to a place and not feeling we can uproot our homes while uprooting the family and the relationship.
+As most people’s largest asset, your first instinct is to “keep the home” for a host of reasons, including giving kids the stability we think they need, or just being attached to a place and not feeling we can uproot our homes while family and the relationship are in flux.

-However, my experience has been that it seldom makes sense for a woman to “keep the home.”
-For one thing, if she keeps the home and that is the family’s largest asset, then when everything that is owned is split, she’ll be giving up other assets to offset the value of the home.
-Then, at a time when she most needs to rethink and be sure to right-size her expenses, she is saddled with a home that may be too expensive to maintain, and not the right time to sell.
+However, my experience has been that it seldom makes sense to “keep the home.”
+If you keep the home, and that is the family’s largest asset, you’ll have to give up other assets to make it balance out when everything that is owned gets divided.
+At a time when you most need to rethink and be sure to right-size expenses, you might be saddled with a home that is too expensive to maintain or it’s not the right time to sell.

 Also, if you have at least 20% equity in your home, you either have or can get a long-term fixed-rate mortgage (ideally 30 years), to ensure you will have the same payment month after month, year after year.
 This provides a sense of stability that a renter does not have.
 Rents are often increased every time the cost of living goes up.